Where to Find Decadent Vegan Food in Paris

 Le Grenier de Notre Dame

 Around the corner from the Notre Dame cathedral, Le Grenier de Notre Dame is the perfect cozy place for a romantic meal.
-Founded in 1978, it is the first and the oldest exclusive vegetarian eating spot in Paris.
+Founded in 1978, it is the first and oldest exclusively vegetarian restaurant in Paris.

-They have a diverse menu with generous vegan and vegetarian offerings made up of seasonal vegetable ingredients, seaweed, fruits, cereals, and seeds.
+They have a diverse menu with generous vegan and vegetarian offerings made with seasonal vegetables, seaweed, fruits, cereals, and seeds.
 They also serve vegetable cocktails, freshly squeezed juices, organic wines, tea infusions, and even brownies and ice creams.

 Address: 18 Rue de la Bûcherie, 5th Arr